kkomelin/susyboot/README.md

 Goals
 ---
 - Provide content managers with the grid classes, which they are familiar with
-- Make the move from Bootstrap 3 to Susy 2 smooth and painless
+- Make the move from Bootstrap 3 grid to Susy 2 grid smooth

 Note
 ---
 It is not a pixel-perfect replacement because of the differences in calculating gutters.
-Gutters have fixed size in Bootstrap (15px).
+The gutters have fixed size in Bootstrap (15px).
 In Susy, they are calculated dynamically.

 Features
 ---